 Planning for Northern Michigan cold water safety is critical for even the most experienced.
 Just ask Rachel North.
 When your brother is an expert paddler and dies of hypothermia after paddling a calm bay on a bright sunny spring day, one would have a lot of questions.
-Rachel North, David Dickerson‘s sister experienced just that and she’s collaborating with the U.S. Coast Guard to share the answers she found, after her brother died in April 2012 on Omena Bay.
+Rachel North, David Dickerson‘s sister experienced just that and she’s collaborating with the U.S. Coast Guard, based in Traverse City, to share the answers she found, after her brother died in April 2012 on Omena Bay.

 “What ever turned my brother’s canoe on that beautiful spring day, put him into 41 degree water,” says Rachel North, marketing director for MyNorth and Traverse, Northern Michigan’s Magazine.
 “He was only wearing his life jacket, shorts and a fleece.
 He was alone, he had no way of alerting anyone.
 Worse, everything he needed to survive that accident, was hanging in his closet.”

 Working with the Coast Guard, North identifies the key things to keep in mind if considering recreating in cold water.
 Here are the Coast Guard’s tips:

 North believes her brother misjudged the water temperature.
 She is working with local weathermen to include the average water temperature in local weather casts.
 When one knows the temperature, one can adapt to those conditions.

 If you need to look up the water temperature yourself, the National Oceanic & Atmospheric Administration provides the average temperature of the Great Lakes daily.